blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 			$filetype = explode(".", $image['name']);

 			/*
-			For uploading out of intended directory we check the filename and verify that it only contains alpahnumeric values.
+			For uploading out of intended directory we check the filename and verify that it only contains alphanumeric values.
 			*/
-			if($validated -> inputValidation($filetype[0], "alpanumeric", "invalid filename", "MOD", 2){
+			if($validated -> inputValidation($filetype[0], "alphanumeric", "invalid filename", "MOD", 2){
 				header('location:/page');
 				die();
 			}